-Patios are by far our most popular first-time DIY acid staining project.
+Acid staining patio floors are by far our most popular first-time DIY acid staining project.
 Our backyards are a place to gather with our friends and family.
-Acid stained patios are unique, colorful, welcoming and add value to your home.
+Learn how acid stained patios create unique, colorful and welcoming value for your home.

-Step 1: Know your Patio.
-Concrete condition and age are very important for successful acid staining.
-Keep these questions in mind when determining whether or not your slab is a good candidate for acid staining:
+Concrete surface conditions and age are very important factors for successful staining.
+Keep the following conditions in mind when determining whether or not your slab is a good candidate for acid staining:

 • The concrete must be free of debris, dirt and oils, paint, dry wall mud, adhesive, or sealers.
 Acid stain cannot react properly with the concrete if these conditions are present.